samuelgozlan/amplitude-dev-center/docs/data/destinations/hubspot-cohort.md

 !!!example

      User A, User B, and User C are in the Amplitude cohort (Cohort 1).
 HubSpot only has identifiers for User A and User C. HubSpot creates a list that includes User A and User C, and drops User B.

+## Common issues

+### User discrepancies between Amplitude and Hubspot

+- Some destinations like Hubspot may return a 2XXs response indicating the cohort sync has synced successfully out from Amplitude.
+However sometimes, the 3rd party destination will silently drop users who don't meet their criteria, and this exclusion might not be communicated back to Amplitude.
+To check whether a user was successfully transferred, you can review the CSV file from Amplitude.
+While Amplitude strives to identify cases where users aren't included at third-party platforms by analyzing response codes, fully detecting every instance of silent user exclusion due to technical constraints may not always be achievable.
+If you encounter issues or have queries, check out this [guide](https://help.amplitude.com/hc/en-us/articles/360060055531-Sync-to-third-party-destinations) for more information on how you can investigate and diagnose cohort sync discrepancies in a self-serve manner.